2001 Top PicksMuniNet Guide’s Annual Selection of Exceptional Local Government Websites

 Report Card on America’s Infrastructure - With a cumulative grade point average of D+, America’s infrastructure is in trouble, although perhaps marginally less so than in previous years.
 The American Society of Civil Engineers released its most recent - and most impressive - Report Card, breaking down performance by infrastructure category as it had in prior years (1998, 2001, 2005 and 2009), but this time, adding videos and interactive features.
 Infographics and tables show which types of infrastructure systems are in greatest need of attention (and funding), and how each states are faring by infrastructure type.
 Impressive, informative and eye-opening.

 Commonwealth of Massachusetts Investor Program - There are state and local government investor relations pages, and then there is the Massachusetts Investor Program website, which falls into a class of its own.
-Launched almost two years ago, the Massachusetts site includes standard fare, like annual financial reports and budget documents, but doesn’t stop there.
+The Massachusetts site includes standard fare, like annual financial reports and budget documents, but doesn’t stop there.
 Information extends to pensions and OPEB data, other helpful investor resources such as secondary market trading activity (via a link to the MSRB EMMA website), and a ground-breaking “real-time disclosure” section, which users can import into their own spreadsheets for analysis.

 The Federal Reserve Bank of Cleveland - While each of the 12 Federal Reserve district websites has something unique and valuable to offer, the Federal Reserve Bank of Cleveland site stands out for its breadth and depth of information, as well as its welcome pizazz (who would’ve expected it?).
 When a website can make often dry topics such as inflation and economic updates inviting, hats off.
 The Federal Reserve Bank of Cleveland has many noteworthy features, in fact, too many to name here, but two favorites include Inflation Central, chock of data and commentary, and Metro Mix, which provides quarterly economic updates for selected cities in the District; in addition to PDF version of the reports, short videos highlight the period’s activity in each city.